greatislander/c2lc-project-website/src/resources/weavly-for-screen-reader-users.md

 Learners are also able to navigate Weavly through landmarks.
 Landmarks are distinct regions in the Weavly coding environment that include a group of links with related functionalities.
 Here is the list of available landmarks in Weavly:

-* Weavly Logo: This icon will take learners back to the main Weavly website that includes learning the resources and coding activities.
+* **Weavly logo:** This icon will take learners back to the main Weavly website to learning resources and coding activities.
-* Accessibility settings: This region includes options to adjust audio settings, colour themes, keyboard shortcuts, and robot connections.
+* **Accessibility settings:** This region includes options to adjust audio settings, colour themes, keyboard shortcuts, and robot connections.
-* Scene: This region includes the selected scene background and the on-screen character.
+* **Scene:** This region includes the selected scene background and the on-screen character.
-* Scene settings: This region includes options to change the background and the position of the on-screen character.
+* **Scene settings:** This region includes options to change the background and the position of the on-screen character.
-* Actions panel: This region includes all the action blocks that learners need to build a program program.
+* **Actions panel:** This region includes all the action blocks that learners need to build a program program.
-* Program panel: In this region, learners can use action blocks to build a program and make edits.
+* **Program panel:** In this region, learners can use action blocks to build a program and make edits.
-* Play controls: This region includes controls that allow learners to play, pause, or stop their program, adjust the heir program playback speed, refresh their scene, and get a link of their programs to share with others.
+* **Play controls:** This region includes controls that allow learners to play, pause, or stop their program, adjust the heir program playback speed, refresh their scene, and get a link of their programs to share with others.

 ## Header navigation

 Learners are able to navigate by headers in the Weavly coding environment.
-Here is a list of available headings in Weavly :
+Here is a list of available headings in Weavly:

 * Weavly logo - H1